esek/evote/README.md

 A good strategy of handling the personal codes of a meeting is to create the election meeting before the actual meeting starts and print out the codes.
 Then the personal codes have to be distributed to the voters and this is easiest handled by letting those who are responsible for the election meeting see the ID of every participant and then give the code.
 It is very important that every voter only has one personal code and sticks to it during the whole meeting.

 ## Installation guide
 E-vote is written in php and works as a ordinary website.
 Therefore you just have to install and configure your server to host the site.
-Down below is a small guide on how you do this on a linux server.
+Down below is a small guide on how you do this on a linux (distributions based on Debian) server.

 1. Download the source code of this repository and put it on your server.

 2. Install your web server program, DataBase Management System (preferably MySQL) and PHP.

+    The following command should provide the required packages for MySQL and PHP:
+    ```
+    sudo apt-get install mysql-server php5-fpm php5-mysql php5-ldap
+    ```

 3. Configure your web server to host a PHP website.